davidrhoden/thestacks/posts/stacks-and-mercyland-nye-dec-31-2023.md

 ---
-title: Stacks opening for Mercyland in Athens New Year's Eve!
+title: Stacks open for Mercyland and Shehehe in Athens New Year's Eve!
 date: 2023-12-31T17:00:00.000Z
 summary: Opening for Shehehe and Andrew's other band, Mercyland at Athens' Nowhere Bar.
 excerpt: Opening for Shehehe and Andrew's other band, Mercyland at Athens' Nowhere Bar.